-Records must be available so that the USPS can determine:
+Records must be available so that USPS can determine:

 - a.
 Number of copies printed. - b.
-Manner of distribution and disposition of all copies. - c.
-Accuracy of the zone distribution on the postage statement.
+Manner of distribution and disposition of all copies.

-- d.
-The existence of a list of legitimate subscribers who have paid more than a nominal subscription price for publications authorized to carry general advertising (other than requester publications). - e.
+- c.
+[1-21-24] The existence of a list of legitimate subscribers who have paid more than a nominal subscription price for publications authorized to carry general advertising (other than requester publications). - d.
 The existence of a legitimate list of requesters for requester publications.